Nick Saban is a 7-time National Championship winning football coach. He’s served as head coach at Alabama, LSU, Michigan State, and Toledo.

 While Nick Saban is credited with being tough-nosed, relentless, and a tireless worker, he speaks at length about being a great teacher, too.

 “Early on in my career, I thought ranting and raving about a dropped pass was good coaching- it wasn’t.
-Helping the player, teaching him the proper technique, is good coaching.
+Helping the player, teaching him the proper technique, is good coaching.”

-Not Being Wired To Accept Success
+Not Wired To Accept Success

 “Believe it or not, some people are not wired to accept success.
 They don’t really enjoy it; they are more content going back to work than reveling in success.”